 NIST’s strong expertise in optical methods provides the underpinning for a number of measurement assurance and technology development activities in the organization that serve the diagnostics, clinical, pharmaceutical, and biotechnology industries.

-The use of optical technologies in clinical diagnostics and product development often requires certification of instrument performance for regulatory requirements or as part of a quality control process, and reference materials and standard methods are essential for instrument performance benchmarking and calibration.
+The use of optical technologies in clinical diagnostics and product development often requires certification of instrument performance for regulatory requirements or as part of a quality control process, and reference data, documentary standards, and software tools are essential for instrument performance benchmarking and calibration.

 Broad Band Coherent Anti-Stokes Raman Spectroscopic (BCARS) imaging: Our BCARS program has advanced vibrational spectroscopic imaging to unprecedented levels of sensitivity, making it possible to acquire functional molecular information in living cells.

 |High Resolution Surface Plasmon Resonance (SPR) imaging: We have demonstrated that SPR imaging, which allows spatially resolved interfacial refractive index changes, can provide spatial resolution that allows the dynamic tracking of cell-secreted proteins and focal adhesions.|

 |NIST Flow Cytometry Lab: Our experienced staff leverage the latest cytometry technologies to develop innovative and quantitative flow cytometry measurement solutions, standards, and reference materials to enable quantitative measurements of biological substances|

 Fluorescence Microscopy Benchmarking: We have made available a method to characterize a fluorescence microscope's performance by benchmarking the detection threshold, saturation and linear dynamic range to a physical artifact to help advance this technology from a qualitative to a quantitative method.